The B2B marketplace strategy guide

 The business-to-business eCommerce market is massive.
-Here's how to leverage its potential.
+Here's how to leverage its potential with the marketpalce model.

 A business-to-business (B2B) marketplace connects companies for transactions.
 They can facilitate the selling of B2B products or services or make B2B rentals possible.